SmoothVPR/Cpp-Conversions/java_conversions/week1/assignment_4/README.md

-# Assignment 4
+# Even More Functional Programming

-### Lambdas
+### Original Prompt:
-- [x] Given a list of strings, return a list where each string has all its "x" removed.
+- [ ] Given a list of strings, return a list where each string has all its "x" removed.

 ### Make Tests & Run
 ```